 open/close all folders

-- Shenlong, the Eternal Dragon from the Dragon Ball series, could be considered a variation on this.
-He "resides" in seven orange balls that must be collected before he can be summoned.
-Once he appears, he can grant his summoner(s) one wish, so long as it does not exceed his own power (a concept which seems to grow more flexible as the series progresses).
-He is somewhat cranky, often threatening to harm summoners who take a while to make their wish, but never follows through on these threats.
-If the person who created the dragonballs dies, then so does the dragon.
+- Shen Long (Shenron in the dub), the Eternal Dragon from the Dragon Ball series, could be considered a variation on this.
+He "resides" in seven orange orbs, the Dragon Balls, that must be collected before he can be summoned, which scatter across the planet after the wish is made and turn to stone for a year before being usable again.
+Once he appears, he can grant his summoner(s) one wish(Later expanded to two, and eventually three), so long as it does not exceed his own power (a concept which seems to grow more flexible as the series progresses).
+He is somewhat cranky, particularly to those who take a while to make their wish; it's mostly just talk, however if they take too long, he has to disperse even if no wish is granted.
+If the person who created the Dragon Balls dies, then so does the dragon.

-- There is also Majin Buu.
-A magical creation who waged war on the gods, and was trapped in smoke form and sealed in a ball.
-Babidi spends years trying to release him, in the hopes that Buu would use his immense strength and reality-warping powers to help him dominate the universe.
+- There is also Majin Boo(Majin Buu in the dub, and Djinn-Boo in the Viz manga).
+A magical being summoned by the evil wizard Bibidi to wage war on the gods, and was trapped in smoke form and sealed in a ball.
+Bibidi's clone/"son" Babidi spends years trying to release him, in the hopes that Boo would use his immense strength and reality-warping powers to help him dominate the universe.
+This backfired on Babidi when Boo grew tired of Babidi ordering him around and killed him.

 - Mr. Popo strongly resembles a genie, but doesn't live in a bottle or have any wish-granting powers.
 He does fly on a magic carpet sometimes, though.

-- Hakushon Daimao: The Genie will grant wishes when someone sneezes.
-His clumsiness will often mess things up.
+- Hakushon Daimao: The Genie will grant wishes when someone sneezes, whereas his daughter will do it when someone yawns.
+The dad's clumsiness and the daughter's tendence to troll people will often mess things up.

 - Makun from Nagasarete Airantou.